Which Travel Conferences Should You Attend from June through December of 2026?

 Psychology teaches us that people stereotype others because it's more convenient to do this, than to get to know each person, individually.
 We're all guilty of this, whether we know it or not.

 And TBEX just recently started recognizing outstanding talent in the travel industry, with awards.
 This is something that other travel conferences have been doing for years.
 I applaud this upgrade.
+And this is something I pointed out in the 2024 version of this article, but I don't think that I'm the reason TBEX started issuing the awards, I think other people just noticed that they weren't.

 Other TBEX issues that were clear as day in 2022 were Rick fumbling with introductions on stage, countless website glitches, on-stage keynote speakers who would get cut off before they could finish speaking (because there was no 10 or 5-minute warning for them), session speakers who didn't have access to their PowerPoint slides during their presentations because TBEX admins failed to have them ready for them, as well as audio and video issues galore.
 I hope they've fixed all this by now.

 TBEX Catania was supposed to happen in mid-March of 2020.
 I, myself, signed up for it.
 But leading up to the conference, COVID-19 was creating concerns for everyone, as death tolls were on the rise, countries were closing their borders and cities were imposing lockdowns.
 I personally feel that the conference should have been canceled in late February after the first COVID case was reported in Palermo on February 25th, especially considering that parts of Italy were already on lockdown.
 But TBEX admins and sponsors kept trying to get people to come to Catania, nonetheless.
 This worried a lot of us as we debated it on social media on the Conference Facebook Group.
 ITB Berlin, a much bigger conference, had been canceled on February 28th, so it made sense for TBEX to cancel the Catania conference around the same time, they just didn't do it quick enough.
 Bodies were dropping and borders were closing, but TBEX admins and sponsors were hell-bent on getting people to come to Catania.
 Event sponsors were sharing these lovely videos on the Conference Facebook Group making it look like everything was A-OK in Sicily.
+This was very irresponsible, as people could have been hospitalized or killed due to coronavirus infection.

 A handful of people actually did come to Catania, and they got stranded when the Italian government locked the entire country down and imposed travel bans on March 9th.
 Rick gave this group a name and called them "TBEX Survivors."